-If you need advice regarding a new, University-related legal matter, please call (414) 229-4278 or email email@example.com and indicate that you have a new issue for the intake attorney.
+For advice regarding a new, University-related legal matter, or to schedule a meeting with an attorney, please call (414) 229-4278 or email email@example.com.
 Please provide our staff with all relevant background information and documentation to ensure that the intake attorney is best prepared to respond to your inquiry.
 (Please note that the legal support staff member is able to receive any information you consider to be confidential.)

 Served with Subpoena

 If you receive a subpoena to appear as a witness for a deposition or in court and the matter for which you have been subpoenaed involves your duties or activities at the University, contact our office for further information.
 If the matter is unrelated to the University, you should contact your personal attorney.

 If you receive a “subpoena duces tecum” asking you to turn over University-related documents, contact us immediately.
 You should not respond or turn over any documents prior to consulting our office.